SSWConsulting/SSW.Rules.Content/rules/brainstorming-day-retro/rule.md

 Repeat questions 5 and 6 for each idea.

-This should be done on the friday after the brainstorming day.
+This should be done on the friday after the Brainstorming day.